 All this exploring had worked up our appetites and we headed off to the Tumulus Restaurant.
 A delicious buffet lunch followed by a wide selection of desserts awaited us.
 The restaurant is quite popular and is famous for its Sunday carvery lunches, and great views of Gauteng.
 Vegetarians are also well -catered for.
 It was a great place to unwind and that’s exactly what we did.

 Maropeng and the Sterkfontein Caves are less than an hour away from Johannesburg, and attract visitors from all over the world.
-And now there’s even more reason to visit: The original fossils of this exciting new discovery, as well as the original #HomoNaledi fossils will be on public display at Maropeng from 25 May 2017.
 If you haven’t been there yet, what are you waiting for?

 For more information and ticket prices , visit Maropeng.